5 Tips to Make Your Writing Conversational | Boost Your Engagement

 It might be helpful to consider these definitions from Merriam-Webster:

-- Terminology: The special words or phrases that are used in a particular field
+- Terminology: The unique words or phrases that are used in a particular field

 - Jargon: The technical terminology or characteristic idiom of a special activity or group

-Using the right terminology will help people in the field understand exactly what you're talking about, regardless of where that person works.
-It won't exclude anyone in the industry, even if they work on the other side of the world.
+Using the right terminology will help people in the field understand precisely what you're talking about, regardless of where that person works.
+It won't exclude anyone in the industry, even if they work on the other side.
 You'll probably often find that the right terminology figures prominently in your list of targeted keywords.

 On the contrary, jargon is generally considered to be exclusive or "inside talk."
 It obscures your meaning rather than making it clearer and more accessible.
 Moreover, some jargon has become meaningless because it's consultant-speak.
 Even if you're not going for a conversational tone, banish these words and phrases from your writing: